Dapitan: Geography

 Dapitan is situated at the mouth of the Dapitan River on Dapitan Bay, and is the northernmost point of the Zamboanga Peninsula.
 It is about 404 nmi south of Metro Manila; 156 nmi to Zamboanga City; and 14 km to Dipolog.

 Climate

 Barangays

-Dapitan is politically subdivided into 50 barangays, of which 8 barangays are urban, 27 are interior, 13 are coastal, and 2 are island barangays.
+Dapitan is politically subdivided into 50 barangays.
+Each barangay consists of puroks while some have sitios.

+Currently, there are 8 barangays which considered urban, 27 are interior, 13 are coastal, and 2 are island barangays.
 In 1955, the sitios of Sipalok, Barcelona, and Potungan were converted into barrios.

 Taguilon

 Taguilon is home to the Dakak Park and Beach Resort.
 It is a producer of coconut and agar (based on sea weed) as well as a fishing port.
 The pier in Taguilon is a secondary/alternate port to the main passenger/cargo port in Dapitan.
 Additionally, during severe storms at sea, ferries and other ships find shelter in the Taguilon cove.
 One can find the mount Lalab overlooking the islets of Silinog and part of Balyangaw.